aptos-labs/aptos-core/developer-docs-site/docs/concepts/governance.md

 ## Aptos Improvement Proposals (AIPs)

 AIPs are proposals created by the Aptos community or the Aptos Labs team to improve the operations and development of the Aptos chain.
-To submit an AIP, create an issue in [`Aptos Foundation's github repository`](https://github.com/aptos-foundation/AIPs/issues) using the [template](https://github.com/aptos-foundation/AIPs/blob/main/TEMPLATE.md)
+To submit an AIP, create an issue in [`Aptos Foundation's GitHub repository`](https://github.com/aptos-foundation/AIPs/issues) using the [template](https://github.com/aptos-foundation/AIPs/blob/main/TEMPLATE.md)
 To keep up with new AIPs, check the `#aip-announcements` channel on [Aptos' discord channel](https://discord.gg/aptoslabs).
 To view and vote on on-chain proposals, go to [`Aptos' Governance website`](https://governance.aptosfoundation.org/).